warkrismagic/mcp-ui-fork_research/.github/CONTRIBUTING.md

 pnpm test
 ```

-MCP UI uses Vitest as the testing framework.
+MCP-UI uses Vitest as the testing framework.
 When adding new features, please include appropriate tests.

 ### Code Formatting

-MCP UI uses Prettier for code formatting and lint-staged to ensure code is properly formatted before committing.
+MCP-UI uses Prettier for code formatting and lint-staged to ensure code is properly formatted before committing.
 Pre-commit hooks are set up with Husky to run these checks automatically.

 To manually format your code: